SreyaSarkar21/SreyaSarkar21.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 1
-cv_pdf: CV_SreyaSarkar.pdf # you can also use external links here
+cv_pdf: cv.pdf # you can also use external links here
 ---